 Airedale General Hospital

 Or you can telephone 01535 294019 for advice.

 Alternatively the complaints manager, Helen Barrow, will be happy to discuss your complaint with you in person.
 She can be contacted on telephone: 01535 294015 or email: firstname.lastname@example.org

 We assure you that by raising a concern with the Trust it will not adversely affect your ongoing care or that of the patient about whom you are raising concerns.

 Whoever investigates your complaint will be careful to ensure that any information about you is kept strictly confidential.
 The allocated investigator will be an employee of the Trust who works at a senior level within the organisation and will not have been involved in the direct care and treatment of the patient.

 In the circumstance where you received your NHS care and treatment in a none NHS facility on behalf of Airedale NHS Foundation Trust then your concern will be dealt with by Airedale NHS Foundation Trust.
 Therefore we request you contact us via the details provided.

-Cloverleaf Complaints Advocacy (for North Yorkshire patients only)
+Independent Health Complaints Advocacy Service (for North Yorkshire patients only)